Next Trump-Biden debate will have new rules to aid 'orderly discussion' | Politics

 Next Trump-Biden debate will have new rules to aid 'orderly discussion'

-The group that manages U.S. presidential election debates said on Wednesday it will take steps to bring order to the final two contests between President Donald Trump and Joe Biden, following widespread criticism.
+The group that manages U.S. presidential election debates said on Wednesday it would take steps to bring order to the final two contests between President Donald Trump and Democrat Joe Biden, following widespread criticism of their first encounter.
 The 90-minute debate on Tuesday night was chaotic, marred by the Republican president's constant interjections and interruptions of both his Democratic rival and the host, as well as Biden's angry rejoinders.

 Biden said in a campaign stop on Wednesday that he hoped organizers of future debates would be able to turn off the microphone of the candidate who is not speaking.
 "It was a national embarrassment," Biden said of the debate and Trump's performance.
 "I am not going to speculate what happens at the second or third debate."